onnx/models/toolchain/README.md

 ## License

-This is a closed source project.
-The source code and artifacts are AMD internal only.
-Do not distribute.
+This is an Apache 2.0 project.